 Interest Expense.
 For the years ended December 31,2018 and 2017, interest expense totaled approximately \$12.8 million and \$12.4 million, respectively.
-This increase was attributable to (i) increased interest on the Amended Pinedale Term Credit Facility during the current year as a result of the refinancing with Prudential on December 29, 2017, partially offset by (ii) interest incurred on outstanding borrowings on the CorEnergy Revolver and CorEnergy Term Loan during the prior year.
+This increase was attributable to (i) increased interest on the Amended Pinedale Term Credit Facility during 2018 as a result of the refinancing with Prudential on December 29, 2017, partially offset by (ii) interest incurred on outstanding borrowings on the CorEnergy Revolver and CorEnergy Term Loan during the prior year.

 Gain on the sale of leased property.
-For the year ended December 31,2018, a gain on the sale of leased property totaling approximately\$11.7 million was recorded in connection with the sale of the Portland Terminal Facility to Zenith Terminals on December 21, 2018.
+For the year ended December 31, 2018, a gain on the sale of leased property totaling approximately \$11.7 million was recorded in connection with the sale of the Portland Terminal Facility to Zenith Terminals on December 21, 2018.
 For additional information, see Part IV, Item 15, Note 3 ("Leased Properties And Leases").
-There was no gain on the sale of leased property recorded for the year ended December 31,2017.
+There was no gain on the sale of leased property recorded for the year ended December 31, 2017.

 Loss on Extinguishment of Debt.
-For the year ended December 31,2017, a loss on extinguishment of debt totaling approximately \$337 thousand was recorded in connection with entering into the amended and restated CorEnergy Credit Facility on July 28, 2017 and Amended Pinedale Term Credit Facility on December 29, 2017.
+For the year ended December 31, 2017, a loss on extinguishment of debt totaling approximately \$337 thousand was recorded in connection with entering into the amended and restated CorEnergy Credit Facility on July 28, 2017 and Amended Pinedale Term Credit Facility on December 29, 2017.
+There was no loss on extinguishment of debt recorded for the year ended December 31, 2018.
 For additional information, see Part IV, Item 15, Note 11 ("Debt").
-There was no loss on extinguishment of debt recorded for the year ended December 312018.

 Income Tax Expense (Benefit).
-Income tax benefit was \$2.4 million for the year ended December 31,2018 compared to an income tax expense of \$2.3 million for the year ended December 31, 2017.
-The increased benefit in the current year was primarily attributable to (i) higher losses generated by our TRS subsidiaries and (ii) the capital losses generated from the sale of our interest in Joliet to Zenith Terminals and Lightfoot's disposition of its remaining asset interest that will be carried back against capital gains generated from the sale of a portion of the Lightfoot investment in the prior year.
-Income tax expense for the year ended December 31, 2017 was primarily attributable to (i) the transition tax adjustment associated with application of lower effective tax rates from the Tax Cuts and Jobs Act enacted in December 2017 to existing deferred tax asset subsidiary and (iii) realized and unrealized gains recorded associated with our Lightfoot investment.
+Income tax benefit was \$2.4 million for the year ended December 31,2018 compared to income tax expense of \$2.3 million for the year ended December 31, 2017.
+The increased benefit in 2018 was primarily attributable to (i) higher losses generated by our TRS subsidiaries and (ii) the capital losses generated from the sale of our interest in Joliet to Zenith Terminals and Lightfoot's disposition of its remaining asset interest that will be carried back against capital gains generated from the sale of a portion of the Lightfoot investment in the prior year.
+Income tax expense for the year ended December 31, 2017 was primarily attributable to (i) the transition tax adjustment associated with application of lower effective tax rates from the Tax Cuts and Jobs Act enacted in December 2017 to existing deferred tax asset balances at our TRS entities, (ii) the write-off of certain deferred tax assets in connection with the reorganization of Omega from a TRS subsidiary to a qualified REIT subsidiary and (iii) realized and unrealized gains recorded associated with our Lightfoot investment.

 Net Income.
 Net income was \$43.7 million and \$34.3 million for the years ended December 31,2018 and 2017, respectively, representing an increase of \$9.4 million.
 For the years ended December 31, 2018 and 2017, net income attributable to CorEnergy stockholders was \$43.7 million and \$32.6 million, respectively.
-After deducting \$9.5 million and \$8.0 million for the portion of preferred dividends that are allocable to each respective period, net income attributable to common stockholders for the year ended December 31, 2018 was \$34.2 million, or \$2.86 per basic and \$2.79 diluted common share, as compared to \$24.6 million, or \$2.07 per basic and diluted common share, for the prior-year period.
+After deducting \$9.5 million and \$8.0 million for the portion of preferred dividends that are allocable to each respective period, net income attributable to common stockholders for the year ended December 31, 2018 was \$34.2 million, or \$2.86 per basic and \$2.79 diluted common share, as compared to \$24.6 million, or \$2.07 per basic and diluted common share, for the prior year.